CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 You might be worried about affording the course, but some of these courses are free.
 Also, many study platforms offer financial aid or a low pay rate premium subscription to students to access some many courses for free.

-Below is a link to access the catalogue of some of the helpful MOOC platforms I know.
+Below is a link to the main catalogue of some of the helpful MOOC platforms I know.

 ### MOOC Platforms
 * [Coursera](https://www.coursera.org/)